ArpitSingh73/Image-Classifier/readme.md

+Hi there, this application is an image classifier, and classifies industrial components images between defective and non-defective class.
+In this project I implemented :-
+Machine Learning✔
+Support Vector Classifier✔
+Data Preprocessing✔
+Data Cleaning✔
+Image Labelling✔
+Python✔
+etc.

 Steps for model creation --->

 (1) Since I had no data required for the model creation and I was unable to download